rodiojp/Learning-Gatsby/README.md

 }
 ```

-Or You can install [styled-components](https://styled-components.com/docs/basics) with npm:
+Or You can install just a ReactJs [styled-components](https://styled-components.com/docs/basics) with npm:
 - `npm install --save styled-components`

 Create and use a new Container component on a page: